-D.104 Within Winchester Town, areas within the St Bartholomew and St Michael (previously St John and All Saints ward) wards (LSOA Winchester 006c) are within the 20% most deprived in terms of the education domain which considers the lack of attainment and skills in the local population for both children and young people and adult skills.
+D.104 Within Winchester Town, areas within the St John and All Saints ward (LSOA Winchester 006c) are within the 20% most deprived in terms of the education domain which considers the lack of attainment and skills in the local population for both children and young people and adult skills.
 These areas are also within the 30% most deprived in terms of the income and employment domains.
 The income domain measures the proportion of the population experiencing deprivation relating to low income including those out-of-work, and those that are in work but who have low earnings.
 The employment domain measures the proportion of the working age population in an area involuntarily excluded from the labour market including those affected by sickness or disability, or caring responsibilities.